You are currently viewing John Glenn Columbus International Airport Runs on Propane

 Joe Nardone, President & CEO of the Columbus Regional Airport Authority

-“This is a sound energy choice for the Columbus Regional Airport Authority because it reduces their energy costs and significantly lessens John Glenn International’s environmental impact,” said Craig Grant, CEO, Worthington Energy Consultants, Inc.
+“This is a sound energy choice for the Columbus Regional Airport Authority,” he said.
+“It reduces their energy costs and significantly lessens John Glenn International’s environmental impact,” said Craig Grant, CEO, Worthington Energy Consultants, Inc.

 “[Propane shuttle buses] reduce their energy costs and significantly lessen John Glenn International’s environmental impact.”